For developers shipping AI-written code

 Build and type gates

 Compile-time guarantees and analyzers that fail the build, not the reviewer.
-The strongest green is the one a machine enforces.
+The strongest green is the one the compiler enforces.

 CI and branch protection